M-o-a-T/moat/doc/spec_aa.rst

   A client should set this bit if it has created a random serial# and uses it to register for the first time.
-The server *must* NACK the address if this bit is set and it has ever seen it before.
+The server *must* NACK the address if this bit is set and it has ever seen the address before.

   The client *must* remember the serial# in Flash or NVRAM, including through power failures, if (and only if) the server ACKs it with this bit cleared.
 (In a test installation, the server may tell the client not to do this by sending the ACK with bit 4 set.)

-  The client *must* delay saving the serial# so that it can re-register if it is NACKed after the fact if the server ACK has bit 0 set, as described above.
+  The client *must* delay saving the serial# if bit 0 is set.
+It must restart if it receives a NACK after the fact, as described above.
 The server should set a delay appropriately.

   After the client saves the randomized serial#, it *must not* set this bit